carriegreland-wq/ed_wait_time_analysis/README.md

   to weekends

 ## Recommendation
 Staffing adjustments should target evening hours across all days of the week rather than weekends only.
-The triage system requires immediate review — critical patients are not being prioritized over non-urgent cases.
-Implement rapid triage protocols and flexible staffing models to address shift-change LWBS spikes at 8am.
+Findings from this synthetic dataset suggest potential triage prioritization concerns, as higher-acuity patients experienced wait times similar to lower-acuity patients.
+Further operational review and analysis using real ED data is recommended to validate these patterns.
+Hospitals may also consider evaluating rapid triage protocols and flexible staffing models to help reduce shift-change LWBS spikes at 8am.

 ## Heatmap Visualization